evanx/redishub/README.md

 #### What about higher volume usage?

-Users who wish to exceed the above-mentioned free limits, should become a "Sponsor" contributing the equivalent of 50c per month to our Bitcoin wallet: 1Djf7wqB7jqBTWWMoLht9MhLeKBZEkDjS5.
-Sponsors' limits are bumped up to 50MB RAM (Redis) storage and 50Gb transfer per month.
+Users who wish to exceed the above-mentioned free limits, should become a "funder" contributing the equivalent of 50c per month to our Bitcoin wallet: 1Djf7wqB7jqBTWWMoLht9MhLeKBZEkDjS5.
+Funders' limits are bumped up to 50MB RAM (Redis) storage and 50Gb transfer per month.
 You can double up as needed and contribute accordingly, e.g. $5 for 300MB, $50 for 3GB.

 #### What value length limits?